 If you must use an out-of-network pharmacy, you will generally have to pay the full cost (rather than your normal cost share) at the time you fill your prescription.
 You can ask us to reimburse you for our share of the cost.
-(Chapter 7, Section 2.1 explains how to ask the plan to pay you back.)
+(Chapter 7, Section 2 explains how to ask the plan to pay you back.)

-Section 3.1 The "Drug List" tells which Part D drugs are covered
+Section 3 Your drugs need to be on the plan's Drug List Section 3.1 The Drug List tells which Part D drugs are covered

 The plan has a "List of Covered Drugs (Formulary)."
-In this Evidence of Coverage, we call it the "Drug List" for short.
+In this Evidence of Coverage, we call it the Drug List for short.